JB-Luke/AcouPar/readme.md

 The plugin is meant for computing acoustical parameters according to ISO3382-1.
 This command line utility produces exactly the same results of the plugin.

+AcouPar processes a single or a couple (stereo file)  of Impulse Responses in a wavefile providing different approaches:
+ 1. One for single or two independent omnidirectional microphones impulse responses
+ 2. One for ne for WY-Ambix impulse responses
+ 3. One for WY-Ambix impulse responses (omni & figure-of-eight) pressure-velocity (pu)
+ 4. One for binaural impulse responses

+Other approaches are available but not yet deeply testes such:

+ - One for p-p sound intensity probe
+ - One for pressure-velocity with old FuMa WY

-The command line utility is now multiplatform and it can be run both on Windows-based machines and MacOs.
+The command line utility is multiplatform and it can be run both on Windows-based machines and MacOs.
 A pre-compiled version is already avaliable of it can be easily compiled from scratch.

-We provide 3 versions of AcouPar, each for a different type of stereo impulse response:
-- AcouPar_omni.exe for a single or two independent omnidirectional microphones
-- AcouPar_pu.exe for omni-figure of 8 (pressure-velocity) WY-Ambix impulse responses (NOT for old FuMa WY)
-- AcouPar_BIN.exe for binaural impulse responses

 ### Output
 The elaboration generate a txt file containing the acoustical parameters values.